Murder of Samuel Paty: Perpetrator

 The perpetrator, Abdoullakh Abouyezidovich Anzorov, was an 18-year-old who was born in Moscow and grew up in France.
 In their media statements French police drew attention to the teen's Chechen ethnicity, one of several Muslim minority groups in France.
 Anzorov moved to France with refugee status 12 years earlier as a six-year-old boy.
 He lived in the La Madeleine district of the Normandy town of Évreux, about 100 km (62 miles) from the murder scene and had no apparent connection with the teacher or the school.

 The Anzorov family moved from the village of Shalazhi in Chechnya.
 Abdoullakh's father Abuezid moved first to Moscow, and then to Paris.
 Anzorov's half-sister joined ISIS in Syria in 2014.
 In March 2020, the family had received refugee status and 10-year residency cards in France.
 Abdoullakh was not noticed by security agencies, though he had previously been in court on minor misdemeanour charges.

 Before the attack, he was in communication with an unidentified Russian-speaking jihadist in Syria.
 According to investigators, this individual was located via IP address to Idlib, Syria, the last rebel stronghold of the country which was under the control of the Hay'at Tahrir al-Sham organization.
 Hay'at Tahrir al-Sham later denied responsibility for the attack.
 Immediately following the attack, Anzorov claimed responsibility in an audio message in Russian, in which he announced his readiness to be a martyr, and that he would "avenge the prophet" by killing Paty, who had "shown Allah in an insulting manner".
 In a video broadcast on Instagram, he referred to the Islamic State, among other Islamic terrorist organizations.

 Anzorov's family said they did not understand his actions.
-Anzorov had displayed signs of radicalization: on 30 August, he had posted a photo montage depicting a beheading on his Twitter account.
+Anzorov had displayed signs of radicalisation: on 30 August, he had posted a photo montage depicting a beheading on his Twitter account.
 His Twitter account had been reported to the platform PHAROS without being tagged for further scrutiny.
 On 13 September 2020, he made a Twitter thread denouncing "the infidelity of the Saudi state, of its leaders, as well as all those who support them", a belief which he based on "its participation in the founding of idols worshiped [sic] outside of Allah", referring to the UN, UNESCO, WTO, Gulf Cooperation Council and the Arab League.
 While he was already showing signs of radicalization, Anzorov had made two requests for training in security operations through the National Council for Private Security Activities, the national licensing body, which were both rejected "because of his involvement in acts of violence".
 Investigators are uncertain as to whether his requests were made to enable him to access sensitive sites.

 Anzorov's body was repatriated from France in December 2020; he was buried in his hometown in the Urus-Martanovsky District in Chechnya.
 The funeral was attended by about 200 people, some of whom shouted "Allahu Akbar".